boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 # Update the Description {#desc}

+## sourceTransportPort

+### OLD

+Description:
+: The source port identifier in the transport header.
+For the transport protocols UDP, TCP, and SCTP, this is the source port number given in the respective header.
+This field MAY also be used for future transport protocols that have 16-bit source port identifiers.

+Additional Information:
+: See {{?RFC0768}} for the definition of the UDP source port field.
+: See {{?RFC9293}} for the definition of the TCP source port field.
+: See {{?RFC9260}} for the definition of SCTP.
+: Additional information on defined UDP and TCP port numbers can be found at [https://www.iana.org/assignments/service-names-port-numbers].

+### NEW

+Description:
+: The source port identifier in the transport protocol header.
+For transport protocols such as UDP, TCP, SCTP, and DCCP, this is the source port number given in the respective header.
+This field MAY also be used for future transport protocols that have 16-bit source port identifiers.

+Additional Information:
+: See {{?RFC0768}} for the definition of the UDP source port field.
+: See {{?RFC9293}} for the definition of the TCP source port field.
+: See {{?RFC9260}} for the definition of the SCTP source port number field.
+: See {{?RFC4340}} for the definition of the DCCP source port field.
+: See the assigned tranport protocol (e.g., TCP, UDP, DCCP, and SCTP) port numbers at https://www.iana.org/assignments/service-names-port-numbers.

+## destinationTransportPort

+### OLD

+Description:
+: The destination port identifier in the transport header.
+For the transport protocols UDP, TCP, and SCTP, this is the destination port number given in the respective header.
+This field MAY also be used for future transport protocols that have 16-bit destination port identifiers.

+Additional Information:
+: See {{?RFC0768}} for the definition of the UDP source port field.
+: See {{?RFC9293}} for the definition of the TCP source port field.
+: See {{?RFC9260}} for the definition of SCTP.
+: Additional information on defined UDP and TCP port numbers can be found at [https://www.iana.org/assignments/service-names-port-numbers].

+### NEW

+Description:
+: The destination port identifier in the transport protocol header.
+For transport protocols such as UDP, TCP, SCTP, and DCCP, this is the source port number given in the respective header.
+This field MAY also be used for future transport protocols that have 16-bit source port identifiers.

+Additional Information:
+: See {{?RFC0768}} for the definition of the UDP destination port field.
+: See {{?RFC9293}} for the definition of the TCP destination port field.
+: See {{?RFC9260}} for the definition of the SCTP destination port number field.
+: See {{?RFC4340}} for the definition of the DCCP destination port field.
+: See the assigned transport protocol (e.g., TCP, UDP, DCCP, and SCTP) port numbers at https://www.iana.org/assignments/service-names-port-numbers.

 ## forwardingStatus

 The current forwardingStatus entry in {{IANA-IPFIX}} deviates from what is provided in {{?RFC7270}}.
 In particular, the registered Abstract Data Type is unsigned8, while it must be unsigned32.
 The following update fixes that issue.
 The description is also updated to clarify the use of the reduced-size encoding as per {{Section 6.2 of !RFC7011}}.